jmcvw/mrup/README.md

 ### Add tab

-All subdirectories of the `~/R` directory are searched for`.Rproj` files, and will likely take a few seconds to complete.
-Once done, a list is generated that indicates how long it has been since each project was modified.
+Adding new projects to the recently used list requires searching all subdirectories for `.Rproj` files.
+The default search location is `~/R`, but this can be changed by clicking the `Change` link.
+It may take several seconds to complete the search, with the time increasing the closer you get to the root directory of a hard disk.
+Once completed, a list is generated of all detected projects that indicates how long it has been since each project was modified.
 Selected projects are shown in a table that also shows the full path to the project.

 Pressing the
 <code style='background-color:#337ab7; color:white'>Add</code> button